Chure Bhawar Rastriya Ekta Party Nepal

-Chure Bhawar Rastriya Ekta Party has also its own ' Peace Army'.
+Chure Bhawar Rastriya Ekta Party has also its own ' Shanti Shena', a militant outfit.
 The Party has been launching agitation demanding autonomy in Chure Bhawar region by opposing demands for 'single Madhes' raised by Madhesi parties.

 In the party won 1 seat through the Proportional Representation vote in the CA election.
 The party nominated its leader Badri Prasad Neupane to be its representative in the assembly.

 After the election of Pushpa Kamal Dahal as Prime Minister of Nepal, an election in which Mainali has voted in favour of Dahal, dissent erupted inside the party.
 On August 19, 2008, the Central Committee of the party decided to suspend Mainali for three months and appointed Megh Bahadur Thapa as acting party leader.
 In 2010, Mainali was expelled from the party and he founded a new party, Chure Bhawar Rastriya Party.